The Resistance Cover Art

 In the medical wing, Michael sat beside Sarah’s bed as Dr. Kapoor administered another round of neural stabilizers.
 The equipment surrounding her hummed and beeped, monitoring brain activity, heart rate, the cellular damage caused by her body’s violent rejection of the interface.

-Sarah’s skin had taken on a gray pallor, dark circles shadowing her eyes.
-But her breathing was steady, and the convulsions had stopped.
+Sarah’s skin had taken on gray pallor, dark circles shadowing her eyes.
+But her breathing was steady.
+The convulsions had stopped.

 “How is she?”
 Michael asked.